The KM3NeT-Fr infrastructure

 The two MEOCs are connected to a power station at the Les Sablettes beach of La Seyne sur Mer.
 From there a land cable runs to the shore-station at the Institut Michel Pacha.
 In the shore station dedicated software running on a PC farm filters the data and applies a first selection and event reconstruction.
 The selected data are transmitted via a 10 GB/s link to the KM3NeT data repository at the computing centre in Lyon.

-It is planned that in 2018 the shore station will be relocated to a new CNRS institute on the Ifremer campus at La Seyne sur Mer.
+It is foreseen that in the future the shore station will be relocated to a new CNRS institute on the Ifremer campus at La Seyne sur Mer.

 First phase of implementation

-The first phase of the KM3NeT-Fr seabed infrastructure will comprise a single main electro-optic cable to shore, one node, seven KM3NeT/ORCA-style detection units and a single line hosting a variety of oceanographic sensors
+The first phase of the KM3NeT-Fr seabed infrastructure will comprise a single main electro-optic cable to shore, one node, six KM3NeT/ORCA-style detection units and a single line hosting a variety of oceanographic sensors

 In April 2015, the first node of the KM3NeT-Fr deep-sea network was connected to the deep-sea end of the main cable.
-The node has sufficient sockets to connect at least 20 detection units, of which seven will indeed be installed in the first phase of construction of KM3NeT.
+The node has sufficient sockets to connect at least 20 detection units, of which six will indeed be installed in the first phase of construction of KM3NeT.
+In 2018, the node was re-installed at the deep-sea end of the new cable to shore.

-The foreseen next step in the implementation of the KM3NeT-Fr infrastructure is to complete the seabed network with up to six nodes for connection of the 115 detection units of the ORCA neutrino detector of KM3NeT for the determination of the relative ordering of the neutrino masses, also referred to as neutrino mass hierarchy.
+The foreseen next step in the implementation of the KM3NeT-Fr deep-sea infrastructure is to complete the seabed network with up to six nodes for connection of the 115 detection units of the ORCA neutrino detector of KM3NeT for the determination of the relative ordering of the neutrino masses, also referred to as neutrino mass hierarchy.
+Currently, the full implementation of the KM3NeT-Fr 2.0 deep-sea infrastructure is partially funded.